-Behavioural Management at our Kids Holiday Camps in Leeds
+Behavioural Management at our Kids Holiday Clubs in Leeds

 Every morning at Art Camp, we start the day with a fun positive welcome that includes our 3 rules of Art Camp.
 This is a great way of welcoming children and establishing rules.
 Building confidence and breaking the ice.
 We are then able to communicate essential behaviour expectations to the Children at Art Camp UK.

 - Have Fun

 We have since introduced other key points that each manager also uses.

 Our managers and practitioners will always practice positive behaviour management, and reinforce good behaviour at Art Camp.
 If an Art Camper displays undesirable behaviour, Art Camp managers will use a varied method to manage poor behaviour and will discuss this with parents to help progress their behaviour.